DenysKleimenov/finance-test-task/README.md

 - Socket.io

 ### Implemented bonus functionality:
-- Visual effects to highlight positive or negative changes in the prices
+- Visual effects for highlighting positive or negative changes in the prices
 - Input field for searching specific ticker

 ### How to start: